JWealthall/XeroOAuth2ApiPkceHowTo/README.md

 ## Finally

 Whilst I had trouble with working out how to do this initially through their documentation, Xero have produced [SDKs](https://developer.xero.com/documentation/libraries/overview) for the main development systems.
-*Other providers out there certainly have not!* - Amazon's Merchant Web Services and DHL's XML Services are just a bunch of XSDs are two examples from two large multinationals who should be producing SDKs.
+*Other providers out there certainly have not!* - Amazon's Merchant Web Services and DHL's XML Services are just a bunch of XSDs.
+They are two examples from large multinationals who should really be producing SDKs.

 The Xero SDK appears to work well - although I have not got the application I am using it in actually live yet ;)